GiovanniSalmeri/yellow-dropzone/README.md

 Create a `[dropzone]` shortcut.

-Please remark that in this way you will allow visitors, without any authentication, to upload files to your server.
-To limit abuses you could want for example to make the page private with a setting `Status: unlisted`.
+In this way you will allow visitors, without any authentication, to upload files to directory `media/uploads`.
+To limit abuses you could want to make the page unlisted with a setting `Status: unlisted`, or to protect with a password with the extension [Private](https://github.com/schulle4u/yellow-private) or [Restrict](https://github.com/GiovanniSalmeri/yellow-restrict).

-The following arguments are available, all of which are optional:
+The following arguments are available, all are optional:

-`AcceptedFiles` = a comma separated list of file extensions allowed
+`AcceptedFiles` = comma separated list of file extensions allowed
 `MaxFilesize` = maximum size of a single file, in MB

-These arguments, if specified, override the general settings.
+These arguments override the general settings.

 ## Examples